I hate my job

 I think I want to change career entirely

-It’s really common to take any job when you’re young – then a few years pass and you realise it’s become ‘what you do’ and feel trapped.
+It’s really common to take any job that you’re offered when you’re first starting off.
+Then a few years pass and you realise it’s become ‘what you do’.
+Suddenly, you feel claustrophobic and need to get out ASAP.
 The good news is you’re still young enough to switch directions.
-Ask yourself ‘what do I want to do?’ and start building a shortlist of careers that appeal.
-Our career change article can help you think through the practical implications.

 I’m being bullied at work